lenra-io/lenra_ui_runner/README.md

  - It displays the **LenraWrapper** corresponding to the "root" component of the UI.

 ### LenraWrapper
-This is the "intelligent" parent component of all Lenra display components.
+This is the "smart" parent component of all Lenra display components.

 - It instantiates the display component according to type.
 - It parses JSON properties into useful objects for the display component.